 Subgroup analyses will be carried out to assess the consistency of the treatment effect across key, pre-defined, subgroups.
 These analyses will focus on the primary efficacy endpoint, and they may be performed on secondary and exploratory endpoints if deemed appropriate.
-The list of subgroups includes but may not be limited to: age, sex, race, ethnicity, comorbidity, and SARS-CoV-2 RT-PCR status at baseline.
+The list of subgroups includes but may not be limited to: age, sex, region, race, ethnicity, comorbidity, and exposure risk (see Inclusion Criterion 2b, in Section 5.1).
 Full details of all subgroup analyses will be described in the SAP, including hypotheses that will be tested and the covariates and interaction terms to be included in the statistical models.